What are lessons like in this subject?

 Through making, performing and responding to drama, students are given the chance to discover more about themselves, other people and the world they share.
-The experience of the Drama and Theatre curriculum aims to promote the individual’s shaping of their own identity through the experience of collective responsibility via teamwork, discussion and role-playing activities, which help them to comment on, reflect and define their culture and community as citizens of the world.
-The Drama and Theatre curriculum empowers young people to develop empathy, emotional intelligence, resilience and a strong social conscience, exploring ideas in a safe environment.
-Through their appreciation and review of live theatre, students develop their analytical and evaluative understanding of their own and others’ contributions and ideas, enabling them to celebrate the richness and depth of human expression in all its forms.
+The experience of the drama and theatre curriculum aims to promote the individual's shaping of their own identity through the experience of collective responsibility via teamwork, discussion and role-playing activities, which help them to comment on, reflect and define their culture and community as citizens of the world.
+Lessons have a mixture of both practical and analytical content, where students devise live performance through study of famous practitioners.
+You also get opportunity to attend trips to the theatre and engage in exciting enrichment performance opportunities.

 What will I study?